-I am an art and creative activist: an innovative, veteran arts educator, driven to open doors for and raise public awareness about marginalized folks such as the homeless, suicide survivors and bereaved, elders and at-risk kidz through art, and use collaborative art experiences to engage and empower them.
+I am a servant leader and an art and creative activist: an innovative, veteran arts educator, driven to open doors for and raise public awareness about marginalized folks such as the homeless, suicide survivors and bereaved, elders and at-risk kidz through art, and use collaborative art experiences to engage and empower them.
 I use creativity as a tool to teach, bridge gaps, foster understanding and social justice, in hopes of creating social change.

 Art gives people a sense of ownership, control, identity, accomplishment, community and social engagement, and that is why I have partnered with several local social service and arts organizations to help provide this important outlet, and give these populations a voice Using my many decades of experience as a maker, exhibitor and curator of art, I also facilitate exhibitions of these accomplished artworks.
 By taking “outsider” art out into the community I help make their compelling stories visible, as well as build awareness and understanding.